NASA Perseverance rover investigates 'odd' rock on Mars, zaps it with a laser

 Mars is a haven for meteorites, and it's always notable when a rover comes across one of these emissaries from space.
-Scientists are currently scrutinizing a holey rock spotted by NASA's Perseverance rover that bears a resemblance to meteorites seen elsewhere.
+Scientists are currently scrutinizing a rock full of holes spotted by NASA's Perseverance rover.
+The rock bears a resemblance to meteorites seen elsewhere.

 NASA hasn't declared what the rock is just yet, but the Perseverance team tweeted on Wednesday, "While the helicopter is getting ready, I can't help checking out nearby rocks.
 This odd one has my science team trading lots of hypotheses."